levilindsey/hex-grid/example/data/about-levi/description.md

 Levi currently works at [Google][google-url] on their [Cloud Platform][gcp-url] as a Senior Frontend Software Engineer.
 He's also constantly tinkering on some coding side project&mdash;most of which are highlighted in this portfolio.

 Levi is originally from from Olympia, WA.
-He now lives in Seattle, WA with his daughter and wife Jackie.
+He now lives in Seattle, WA with his wife Jackie and their daughter.
 Jackie is [a beautiful marine ecologist][jackie-url] whom he met at the University of Washington.

 Outside the realm of computer science, Levi has many hobbies/interests.
 First and foremost, he is a musician.
 Levi is a classically trained singer and has led in many operas and musicals; some of his more notable performances include: [Dido and Aeneas][dido-and-aeneas-url] (Aeneas), [Savitri][savitri-url] (Satyavan), and [My Fair Lady][my-fair-lady-url] (Henry Higgins).
 Nowadays, Levi sings with a capella groups and [plays a lot of ukulele][down-today-url].
 Check out some of his [recordings on YouTube][youtube-url]!